Sterile Focus Brands

 Aspen’s Sterile Focus Brands include a diverse range of sterile pharmaceutical preparations of high quality, niche medicines across both anaesthetics and thrombosis therapies.
 These established brands are predominantly used in an acute hospital setting

 |Fraxiparine||Low molecular weight heparin|

-% of total Group revenue
+of Group revenue

 The Sterile Focus Brands portfolio increased revenue by 9% to R10 691 million for the 12 months ended June 2021 as compared to the prior year.
 The demand volatility seen in the prior year as a result of COVID-19, re-emerged in the current financial year but to a lesser extent.
 Increased demand was seen across certain of our medicines used in the treatment protocols established for patients who tested positive for COVID-19.
 A few territories experienced early signs of recovery in elective surgeries with the lifting of restrictions, supporting the sound underlying performance of this segment.

 In Asia, annual revenue grew 17% to R4 491 million, driven by a full year of trade in China compared to the prior year when a hard lockdown resulted in significant lost sales.
 Europe CIS revenue posted a modest 2% increase in revenue, negatively affected by the absence of a repeat of the unusually high COVID-19-related demand in the prior year.
 This was partially offset by high thrombosis demand in Russia, where Fraxiparine was used extensively in treating medically ill pandemic patients.
 As Fraxiparine in Russia is a lower margin product within the Sterile Focus Brands portfolio, this caused gross profit dilution.